 Workshop 3: Skills

-The workshop will open with an employers angle, supported by Alina Pavičevać, Policy Officer, Social Employers and a representative of one of their national members, Mathieu de Poorter, UNIPSO.
+The workshop was opened with an employers angle, supported by Alina Pavičevać, Policy Officer, Social Employers and a representative of one of their national members, Mathieu de Poorter, UNIPSO.
 In 2019 the Social Employers agreed the Position Paper on Digitalisation in the Social Services Sector with the European Federation of Public Service Unions (EPSU).
-It covers different facets of digitalisation in social services and how they can be best addressed by the sectoral social partners from the local up to the European level.
+It covered different facets of digitalisation in social services and how they can be best addressed by the sectoral social partners from the local up to the European level.
 The relevance of the topic only increased with the COVID-19 pandemic and its challenges for the provision of social services, their organisation, the qualifications for the workforce, the availability of the digital infrastructure, questions in relation to data security and data protection, but also to the involvement of the workers in the decision making processes and the implementation of digital tools.
 Most of these aspects, in particular those dealing with qualifications, digital skills and infrastructure and work organisation are also highly relevant for service providers, for the management in the role as employers, for those employed there as part of the workforce.
-The Position Paper and recent activities of the EU-level social partners in the field of social services will be presented, underpinned by a practical case from Belgium on how employers, trade unions and the workforce can work towards negotiated solutions to effectively address the challenges brought by the digital transformation.
+The Position Paper and recent activities of the EU-level social partners in the field of social services were presented, underpinned by a practical case from Belgium on how employers, trade unions and the workforce can work towards negotiated solutions to effectively address the challenges brought by the digital transformation.

 We had planned to have as closing speaker Dr. Esther Murphy, Technology and Innovation Lead, Trinity Center for Ageing and Intellectual Disabilities, Trinity College, Dublin.
 She has been involved in research projects focusing on digital inclusion for people with intellectual disabilities, such as “Digi-ID”on the co-creation of accessible digital skills education with and for people with intellectual disabilities.
 She also is interested in digital inclusion, person centred engagement with technology to enhance social & health outcomes, social inclusion and person-centred planning or mental health & well being and inclusive education.
 Esther Murphy had planned to team up with an expert by experience.
 She, however, unfortunately had to recently cancel her participation.

-It will be followed by a panel discussion on “How can digitalisation support quality services?”
+It was followed by a panel discussion on “How can digitalisation support quality services?”
 Speakers confirmed are Pablo Gómez, Executive Manager, Fundación INTRAS, Alfonso Lara-Montero, Chief Executive, European Social Network (ESN), Alejandro Moledo, Policy Coordinator on accessibility for persons with disabilities in ICT and assistive technologies, European Disability Forum (EDF), and Inmaculada Placencia Porrero, Senior Social Policy Expert, Unit D.3 “Disability and Inclusion, DG EMPL (EC).

 Organisations in: France, Netherlands, Spain, Germany, Belgium, Denmark, Italy, UK, Norway, Sweden, Finland, Malta, Ireland, Austria, Czechia, Slovenia, Estonia, Iceland